-As noted above the Portfolio Manager provides a detailed update at each Board meeting, including, inter alia, investee company developments, funding requirements and the pipeline of potential new investments.
+As noted above the Portfolio Manager provides a detailed update at each Board meeting, including, inter alia, investee company developments and funding requirements.

 The Group attempts to mitigate this risk by making investments across a range of companies in a range of fintech company subsectors and in companies at different stages of their lifecycle in accordance with the Investment Objective and Investment Policy.
-There is also geographic diversification with 68% of the portfolio being based in the UK and 32% in continental Europe, Israel and the US.
+There is also geographic diversification with 66.6% of the portfolio being based in the UK and 33.4% in continental Europe, Israel and the US.
 Given the nature of the Company's Investment Objective this remains a significant risk.